HL7/davinci-vbpr/input/pagecontent/guidance.md

 {% include img-portrait.html img="resources.png" caption = "Figure 2-1 Resources Overview" %}

+### Workflow

+Figure 2-2 describes the workflow from Payer generating Value-Based Performance (VBP) Measure and VBP MeasureReport to Provider querying and getting the measures and reports from the Payer.

+{% include img-portrait.html img="api-workflow.png" caption = "Figure 2-2 Value-based performance reporting workflow" %}

 ### Value-Based Reporting Framework

 Value-based payment models are expected to grow across all lines of business.
 The adoption of value-based care has accelerated in recent years, and this trend could continue in the coming years as payers, employers, and the government embrace these value-based care models.
 Value-based contracts encompass a broad variety of models, such as capitation, pay-for-performance, pay-for-quality, and shared savings to name a few.
 The performance metrics that these value-based contracts need to measure and to track are also very broad, which spans over financial, quality, utilization and more.